Image Compression Using Novel View Synthesis Priors: Experiments Results

-Our results demonstrate that the iNVS-based approach achieves a significantly higher compression ratio than WebP and JPEG-XL while maintaining a higher PSNR. iNVS with WebP achieves the highest compression ratio of 160.95, which is 3.18 times higher than WebP and 5.14 times higher than JPEG-XL.
-The compressed data to be transmitted has an average size of 1.2~kB, which means we can transmit about 10 key-frames per second over a 100~kbps acoustic link using this approach.
+The results demonstrate that our NVSPrior+iNVS approach achieves the best overall performance among all methods.
+It achieves a significantly higher compression ratio than WebP and JPEG-XL while maintaining a higher PSNR. iNVS with WebP achieves the highest compression ratio, which is 2.90 times higher than WebP and 4.67 times higher than JPEG-XL.

 iNVS with JPEG-XL achieves the highest PSNR of 36.15~dB, which is 2.85~dB higher than WebP and 2.58~dB higher than JPEG-XL.
 In Fig.~\ref{fig:output_comparison}, we observe the reconstructed image from iNVS is clearer and sharper than the image compressed and decompressed by classical methods.
 The results demonstrate that our iNVS technique is more effective than classical compression methods for real-time image transmission over limited-bandwidth acoustic links.